jydo/imitar/README.md

 Imitar is a framework and set of tools for emulating AV device protocols for devices such as Matrix Switchers, Projectors, Lighting systems, and more.
 It was created in order to ease the burden of programming AV control systems when hardware access is limited.
 Imitar can also be used to create integration tests for your AV programs allowing you to ensure that your clients are receiving the highest quality code.

 Imitar was written to emulate device protocols, which means that it is fully compatible with all major control systems manufacturers such as Crestron, AMX, Control4, and Savant.
-It is MIT licensed, which means you can use it for personal and commercial projects at no cost.
+It is Apache 2 licensed, which means you can use it for personal and commercial projects at no cost.

 Imitar comes bundled with a few emulators out of the box, but also includes the framework to easily create new ones.
 Contributions are welcome and encouraged.